The Gambia's Ministry Of Petroleum And Energy To Present National Energy Agenda At MSGBC Oil, Gas & Power 2025

 As such, participants at this year's event will have the opportunity to learn about exploration prospects, The Gambia's infrastructure buildouts, regional collaboration and the transition to cleaner energy systems.
 During the conference, Camara is expected to address how The Gambia is advancing power-sector integration to strengthen its position in the regional energy market.

-“Camara's engagement at MSGBC 2025 will not only reflect The Gambia's growing energy ambitions but also its drive to attract investment, strengthen regional integration and align with broader continental energy transition goals,” said Sandra Jeque, Events and Project Director, Energy Capital & Power.
+“Camara's engagement at MSGBC 2025 will not only reflect The Gambia's growing energy ambitions but also its drive to attract investment, strengthen regional integration and align with broader continental energy transition goals,” said Sandra Jeque, Events and Project Director, Energy Capital&Power.Distributed by APO Group on behalf of Energy Capital&Power.

 Legal Disclaimer: